rhymeyang/Se/docs/308B/BusinessResilience.md

 - A more rapid recovery requirement may induce the organization to perform differential backups instead of incremental backups.
 - If a full backup takes a long time to complete, it should probably be performed during times of lower demand or system utilization.

----

-- **Backup Media Rotation**
-  - Organizations will typically want to retain backup media for as long as possible in order to provide a greater range of choices for data recovery.
+**Backup Media Rotation**<br/> Organizations will typically want to retain backup media for as long as possible in order to provide a greater range of choices for data recovery.
 However, the desire to maintain a large library of backup media will be countered by the high cost of media and the space required to store it.
 And although legal or statutory requirements may dictate that backup media be kept for some minimum period, the organization may be able to find creative ways to comply with such requirements without retaining several generations of such media.

 Some example backup media rotation schemes are discussed here.